What is Diamox (acetazolamide)?

 For further information about the side effects, interactions and precautions of using Diamox, please refer to the helpful patient leaflet.
 This is included in your medication's packet.
 It is also available in PDF form to download at the bottom of this page.

 You are still able to buy Diamox, but it is now in the form of its base ingredient - acetazolamide, therefore it will not come packaged as Diamox.
 To receive your tablets conveniently, you will first need to complete a brief online consultation.
 This only takes a few minutes, and allows our doctors to assess your medical history, and decide if this medication is the more suitable treatment for you.
 Once your prescription has been tailored, we will ready your medicine for express dispatch from our pharmacy.
-If you have any queries, please don't hesitate to speak to our friendly UK patient support team.
+If you have any queries, please don't hesitate to speak to our friendly UK customer support team.